OfficeDev/Microsoft-Teams-Samples/samples/meetings-share-to-stage-signing/csharp/README.md

 ### User Permissions
 * Tenant - If assigned by the document creator, the User will be  able to see and sign the document.
 * Federated/Guest Users:
-    * The app loads but it's not possible to be authenticated to load the document.
-This is due to [a bug in Teams SSO](https://github.com/OfficeDev/microsoft-teams-library-js/issues/675)
     * The people picker does not allow users outside of the tenant to be selected.
 Similarly, if a federated user creates the document, they are only able to select people in their tenant as signers/viewers, and nobody from outside their tenant can view the document.
 * Anonymous Users - Does not work because apps can't get an SSO token for anonymous users.